jindeok/CF-KAN/README.md

 **CF-KAN** is a **recommendation system (collaborative filtering) based on the Kolmogorov-Arnold Network (KAN) approach**.
 This project leverages and explores the power of KAN for CF-based recommendation.

+(For KAN implementation, I've refered to this repo: https://github.com/Blealtan/efficient-kan)

 ## Installation
 To get started with CF-KAN, clone the repository and install the required dependencies (pytorch and scipy, etc)